hacs/integration/docs/index.md

 You can also click the "OPEN LOG" form the "SETTINGS" tab to show logs only related to this integration (useful when creating a issue)

+During the first versions of this it will configure the logger component to use `debug` for this integration.
+This is done to make sure those exists when you need to report a bug.

 ## Existing elements

 This will not scan you local file system for existing elements.